blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 Extracting materials to separate files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While Godot can import materials authored in 3D modeling software, the default configuration may not be suitable for your needs.
+While Blazium can import materials authored in 3D modeling software, the default configuration may not be suitable for your needs.
 For example:

 - You want to configure material features not supported by your 3D application.